 Notes about Club Registration

 If you are starting a new club, we may need to create a new fund number (basically a bank account number for us to deposit your base allocation money into).
 Because you do not have a fund number, even if you are recognized by the council, it DOES NOT mean you have money in your club account to spend immediately.
-Please see the Student Activities Office in SU 205 so that you can check to see if this applies to your club.
-If this is the case, you cannot spend money on a club activity, or fundraise, until your fund number is created.
+Please contact the Student Activities Office to determine if your club has a fund number, or to determine the status if you need a new fund created.
+You cannot spend money on a club activity or fundraise until your fund number is created.

 Ideas to Get You Started